 Personally, we like this one a lot.
 We haven’t tried the 17-year-old yet, but we think this is a good introduction to this style, a nice balance with a lot of fruits and wood rounded with vanilla.
 We can imagine drinking this on a big block of hand-carved ice.
 Well done Suntory!

 - VALUE – 8.7/108.7/10

 Hibiki Origami Edition

 Why Origami?
-Because it’s also a Japan art, where you need a lot of patience, skills, and imagination.
+Because it’s also a Japanese art, where you need a lot of patience, skills, and imagination.
 Just like Hibiki, where they are using all these attributes to make a true harmony in a bottle.
 Let me know what do you think about this “Hibiki Origami Edition” and comment at our Facebook post.
-Kenpai!
+Kanpai!